ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

 While openQA offers a web interface for monitoring jobs, I prefer the terminal-based workflow of `openqa-mon` for its flexibility and scripting capabilities.
 However, even with `openqa-mon`, manually gathering the URLs remains a pain point.

-I'm a lazy person, so when I do two or three times the same thing, I'm always asking to myself: can I automate it ?
+As a lazy person, I'm always asking myself: Can I automate this?
+Whenever I find myself doing the same thing two or three times.
 Of course we can.
 Shall we do it in Rust :crab: ?
 Well, why not ?
 Maybe I will learn something in the process :smile:

 ```